babsey/nest-server-simulation/README.md

 ## To start

-Start server with flask in nest-server-simulation folder on localhost (127.0.0.1)
+Start server with flask in nest-server-simulation folder (by default: localhost or 127.0.0.1)
 ```
 python main.py
 ```

-or running on own or custom host
+or running on all or a custom host
 ```
 python main.py 0.0.0.0
 ```